Registration & filing

 Australia first, with Madrid Protocol pathways for international expansion

-A trademark application is the formal process of registering your brand name, logo, or slogan with IP Australia under the Trade Marks Act 1995.
-Once registered, your trademark gives you exclusive legal rights to use that mark across Australia for the goods and services you’ve specified.
-Signify IP guides you through the process from initial filing to registration, providing clear, practical advice at every stage.
+A trademark application is the official process of registering your brand name, logo, or slogan with IP Australia under the Trade Marks Act 1995 (Cth).
+Once registered, it grants you exclusive legal rights to use that mark in Australia for the goods and services you nominate.
+Signify IP guides you from initial filing through to registration, offering clear, practical guidance at every stage.

 Why clients engage us

-Application drafting built around stronger class and specification decisions
+Application drafting focused on stronger class selection and more precise specifications

 What’s included